JoaoCostaIFG/tvvs/assignments/4_model_based_testing/4_report.md

 ![Use-case 2's transition tree](./transition_trees/transition_tree_2.png)

-In contrast with the other branches of the tree, the first branch tests something that doesn't appear related to the use-case: open the application, minimize it, and then maximize it again.
-This indicates that the state **_MinimizedToTray_** probably shouldn't exist as it is not related to the use-case of _play/pause a project_.
+Similarly to the first use-case, we have the first branch of tree that just tests opening the application, minimizing it to the tray area, and then maximizing it.
+Again, this doesn't seem related to the use-case at hand.
+This time, the state should be kept, because it is clearly part of the use-case: projects can be started/paused from the tray area.

 With 8 leaf nodes in the tree, we need to create 8 tests to cover all states and transitions of the system.